+Unless otherwise stated, requirements for NR transmitter written in TS 38.101-1 and TS 38.101-2 apply and are assumed anchor agnostic.
+Requirements are verified under conditions where anchor resources do not interfere NR operation.

 << Many sections unchanged >>

 7.1 General

-For Rx test cases the identified beam peak direction can be stored and reused for a device under test in various configurations/environments for the full duration of device testing as long as beam peak direction is the same.7.2 Diversity characteristics
+For Rx test cases the identified beam peak direction can be stored and reused for a device under test in various configurations/environments for the full duration of device testing as long as beam peak direction is the same.